Please contact me if you are interested in any of these lectures or workshops:

 Binding is the last step in finishing a quilt, and one of the most important steps.
 The binding protects the edge of the quilt from wear, but also it often adds one last touch of color, design or interest.
 It is important that the binding conforms to the quilt edge and is smooth.

-Learn to make your own binding with fabric to match or coordinate with the quilt.
-We will explore calculating the size of binding and amount needed, making bias binding, sewing it to both sides of the quilt, mitering corners and finishing with an invisible seam.
+We will explore calculating the size of binding and amount needed, sewing it to both sides of the quilt, mitering corners and finishing.

 Also included are an easy two color binding, how to bind scalloped edges and how to create a prairie point finish - instead of traditional binding.